stellarcorp/tvsc/service/README.md

 - [echo](./echo) Test service that echos inputs as outputs.
 - [hello](./hello) Test service that issues a greeting.
 This service has more debugging structure than the other test services.
 - [datetime](./datetime) Test service that gives the current date and time using server-side streaming.

+Also, this module contains [utilities for running and testing services](./utility).